mkkellogg/GTE/README.md

 	Assuming the build succeeded, the 'gtedemo' executable will be produced in the 'bin' subdirectory of the GTE installation.

 3. Running the demo

 	Before running the demo, make sure you have downloaded the models and textures that it needs.
 They can be found at: http://projects.markkellogg.org/downloads/models-textures.zip.
 Uncompress the archive in the 'resources' sub-folder, the process should create two new folders: 'resources/models' and 'resources/textures'.

-	To run the demo, do not run the 'gtedemo' executable directly.
-Instead, execute the 'rungtedemo.sh' script that is in the root of the GTE installation, which will ensure the demo's working directory is correctly set up.
+	To run the demo, do not run the executable directly.
+Instead, there are scripts in the root of the GTE installation that will ensure the demo's working directory is correctly set up.

+		In Linux, Unix, or OS X execute the 'rungtedemo.sh' script.
+		In Windows, execute the 'rungtedemo.bat' script.

+	On all platforms, ensure that the shared libraries for the external libraries Assimp, DevIL, GLFW, and GLEW are all added to your PATH environment variable.

 	Note: Screen-Space Ambient Occlusion is still in the alpha stage, so it won't look right in some places (such as terrain meshes).